Ed Hochuli: 2001 officials' strike

-Hochuli has served as the head of the NFL Referees Association, the union which represents NFL game officials.
+Hochuli has served as the head of the NFL Referees Association (NFLRA), the union which represents NFL game officials.
 The union was responsible for negotiating a new contract for the officials prior to the 2001 NFL season.
 At the time, salaries ranged from a first-year official earning US$1,431 a game to a veteran official with twenty years of experience making $4,330 a game.
 Officials were looking for a 400 percent increase in salary while the league was offering just 40 percent.
 During the negotiations Hochuli believed the issue in finding a resolution was to convince the league that officials are full-time employees.

 At the start of the season, officials had rejected a league offer of a 60 percent immediate increase in salary, followed by an 85 percent salary increase in 2002, and a 100 percent increase in 2003.
 For the first time in league history, replacement officials were used during the regular season.
 Hochuli had distributed an e-mail to 1,200 potential replacement officials warning them that "Working as a scab will actually hurt and likely kill any chances you would have of ever getting into the NFL."
 He later regretted sending the letter to college football officials across the United States.
 The stalemate between the union and the league ended on September 19, 2001, when officials agreed to a six-year deal from the league with an immediate increase in salary of 50 percent with a raise each year.
 Officials had been locked out since the final week of pre-season games that year and returned to work on September 23, 2001, when the league resumed games following the September 11, 2001 attacks.